128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Site Types

-The following characteristics define the model where DHCP Relay is implemented:
+The following characteristics define the common models where DHCP Relay is deployed:

-- Enterprise DC and Branch 1
+- Enterprise DC to Branch relay (DHCP server lives on the DC LAN)
-- SSR and DHCP server listening on LAN
-- Branch 2
-- DHCP clients
-- SSR Site2 relay listening on LAN and relayed
+- Branch to Branch relay (DHCP server lives on one of the branch LANs)

 ## DHCP Relay with SVR